nanjiangshu/proq3/README.md

 ProQ2D, ProQRosCenD, ProQRosFAD and ProQ3D which correspond to deep learning version scores.

 If you are only interested in ProQ3/ProQ3D scores, you can simply use the 4th column in [pdb-model].proq3.local and [pdb-model].proq3.global files.

+###Running ProQ3 with GNU Parallel

+Since ProQ3D version 3.2.1 we provide a helper script `./proq3_all.sh` to run ProQ3D on multiple pdb files for multiple quality measures using GNU Parallel.

+The script takes 4 arguments:
+1) Fasta file of the target protein sequence
+2) A file with the list of pdb models for that target
+3) Output directory
+4) Number of cores

+$ ./proq3_all.sh ./test_fasta/target.fasta ./tests_clean/pdb_file_list.txt ./test_multiple_out 8

+The script proq3_all.sh is provided for indicative purposes.
+Feel free to modify it for your own needs.

+If you simply want to loop over pdb files and quality measures without parallelization, you can also run:

+$ ./run_proq3.sh -only-build-profile -fasta $fasta_file
+$ for q in sscore tmscore lddt cad
+$ do
+$     ./run_proq3.sh -profile $fasta_file -l $pdb_file_list -keep_files yes -quality $q
+$ done

 ###Options explained in more detail